 Adding a one-two punch for impact.

-Direct mail is an all-or-nothing proposition.
+Direct mail isn’t an all-or-nothing proposition.
 It plays well with digital communication.

 Those facts suggest that if your retail marketing strategy has defaulted to digital only, you’re missing an opportunity.

 The 2018 DMA Response Rate Report finds that 80% of sales are between the 8th and 12th touchpoints.
 Direct mail, as part of a larger physical/digital strategy, can help you increase touchpoints and get the most bang for your buck.

 With USPS Informed Delivery®, consumers can sign up to see your bank’s mail as a scan, in email, in addition to receiving the physical piece in their mailbox.
 The side that’s scanned is the address side so include key information, including offer and visual, there.
 The open rate for Informed Delivery email is impressive — 64% to 80%.

 Maximizing your marketing mix.